mchalupa/dg/README.md

 ./llvmdg-show -mark crit code.bc
 ```

-If the dependence graph is too big to be displayed using .dot files, you can debug the slice right from
+If the dependence graph is too big to be displayed using .dot files, you can debug/see the slice right from
 the LLVM.
 Just pass `-annotate` option to the `llvm-slicer` and it will store readable annotated LLVM in `file-debug.ll`
 (where `file.bc` is the name of file being sliced).
 There are more options (try `llvm-slicer -help` for all of them),
 but the most interesting is probably the `-annotate slicer`: